rwinch/spring-framework-wiki/The-Lifecycle-of-an-Issue.md

 ### Resolved

-At any time after a ticket is resolved and before a final release becomes available, a ticket may be re-opened.
+At any time after a issue is resolved and before a final release becomes available, an issue may be re-opened.

 ### Closed

-When a final release is becomes available, all tickets associated with the release, including milestones and release candidates, are closed and can no longer be re-opened.
+When a final release is becomes available, all issues associated with the release, including milestones and release candidates, are closed and can no longer be re-opened.